NREL/OpenStudio-server/.github/ISSUE_TEMPLATE.md

 **Local log files**

-(While the server is still running in the errored state - i.e. PAT is still open - please go to the project directory, and zip the log directory.
+(While the server is still running in the erred state - i.e. PAT is still open - please go to the project directory, and zip the log directory.
 Then attach the zip file to the issue submission, and replace this text with 'Attached'.)